-Worldwide Exclusive Representation.
+Worldwide Exclusive Representation

 For PRESS and current updates go to denispiel.com/Blog

 He is currently living and working in the South-West of France.

-piel moved to New York when offered a contract by Alexander Liberman and subsequently worked as a Condé Nast photographer for a decade, shooting mainly for Vogue, GQ, Vanity Fair, and Self.
+In 1979 piel moved to New York when offered a contract by Alexander Liberman and subsequently worked as a Condé Nast photographer for a decade, shooting mainly for Vogue, GQ, Vanity Fair, and Self.

 He also began directing and writing commercials, notable the iconic New York campaign for Donna Karan and The Wool Board campaign, Australia.

 In 1989 piel left Condé Nast to concentrate on film.
 He continued with his commercial advertising work in both film and stills during this period, however he stopped shooting editorial work except occasionally.

 The "Down to Earth" project is being supported by Hasselblad